stomp-js/stomp-js.github.io/_posts/2022-03-02-rx-stomp-with-angular.md

 when the broker is actually connected.
 It also keeps tracking of broker re-connections and automatically resubscribes._

-Now is the time to link the HTML template to received messages.
+Now is the time to link the HTML template to the received messages.
 We will use `ngFor` to bind the list of messages to `<li>`.
 Edit `src/app/messages/messages.component.html`: